blorente/decorat/wiki/stories/the_promotion.md

 "LET US CONTINUTE.
 INQUISITOR GIDEON RAVENOR, ORDO XENOS, --".

 In my confusion, I missed the file coordinates.
 Desperate, I opened the first recording I found.
-I was trapped in a box of steel, surrounded by 3 other people.
+I was trapped in a box of steel, surrounded by several other people.
 A horde of alien beasts were charging towards the group.
-The three other people opened fire trying to slow them down.
-I heard psi-cannons coming from my cage join the cacophony.
-It wasnt enough to stop them.
+The others opened fire trying, to slow them down.
+I heard the roar of psi-cannons coming from my cage join the cacophony.
+It wasn't enough.

 The ravenous beasts didnt even need to stop as their long, blade-like claws tore through the people around me.
 Some of them attacked the box, and their blade-like limbs ringed with the sound of metal on metal: _clang, clang, clang_.